mikkokotola/webcodingforbeginners/README.md

     return areaName;
 }
 ```

-    * rename the variable that you are storing the user input from countryCode to areaCode (to better reflect what it is)
-    * call the three new helper functions instead of the old ones (so `var data = getValuesCorona(fetchedData, areaCode);` instead of `var data = getValues(fetchedData)`).
-Remember that the new functions now have 2 parameters, so all calls will need to have fetchedData and areaCode.
-    * Update the call to renderChart to use the new areaName instead of countryName.
-    * Test by entering health care distict names like "HUS", "Lappi" and "Pirkanmaa"
-    * Change the label of the chart from "Population, " to "Confirmed infections, "
-    * You can read more about HS uses data at https://github.com/HS-Datadesk/koronavirus-avoindata

 ## Large assignments
 - Implement way for the user to **select the country using a drop-down menu** instead of typing in a country code.
 You can fetch the list of countries from a World Bank API at address [https://api.worldbank.org/v2/country?format=json&per_page=400](https://api.worldbank.org/v2/country?format=json&per_page=400){:target="_blank"}.
 For comparison, look at the branch [dropdowncountryselection](https://github.com/mikkokotola/populationgraphs/tree/dropdowncountryselection){:target="_blank"} of the repository.